-The United Nations Security Council unanimously approved a compromise measure on Friday that will keep open Syria’s last non-government controlled border crossing for humanitarian aid.
+UNITED NATIONS (AN) — The U.N.
+Security Council unanimously approved a compromise measure on Friday that will keep open Syria's last non-government controlled border crossing for humanitarian aid.

 The vote by the 15-nation council, one day before permission for the criticial aid corridor would have lapsed, allows humanitarian access to continue through the Bab al-Hawa border crossing between Turkey and northern Syria over the next 12 months.
 As the last remaining border crossing that remains open, it has provided a lifeline of food and medicine for millions of Syrians.

 There are 13.4 million people in need of humanitarian and protection assistance in Syria, according to the Office of the U.N.
 High Commissioner for Refugees, or UNHCR.

 The council originally approved four border crossings — two in Turkey at Bab al-Salam and Bab al-Hawa, one at Al Yarubiyah in Iraq, and one at Al-Ramtha in Jordan — when aid deliveries began in 2014, three years after the start of the Syrian conflict.

 The United States wanted to reopen the other two closed border crossings and keep Bab al-Hawa open for at least one year, while Russia argued the aid for rebel-held areas of Syria facilitated terrorist groups and violated the Syrian government's sovereignty.